Who Is LeBron James?

 In January 2018, at age 33, LeBron James surpassed Kobe Bryant as the youngest player to accumulate 30,000 career points and became the seventh player in NBA history to achieve that milestone.
 The feat put him just more than 8,000 points shy of Kareem Abdul-Jabbar's all-time record of 38,387 points.

-As of January 2018, LeBron James' stats include a career regular season average of:
+After 15 NBA seasons, LeBron James' stats include career regular season averages of:

 - 38.8 minutes